Jackson Eads

 Andrew and Melissa Eads found out their son, Jackson, had congenital pulmonary airway malformation (CPAM), also known as congenital cystic adenomatoid malformation (CCAM), during Melissa’s 20-week ultrasound.
 CPAM/CCAM, the most common type of fetal lung lesion, is a cyst or lump in the baby’s chest that can compress blood vessels and cause undue strain on the heart as it circulates blood throughout the body.

-Andrew and Melissa, who were living in Los Angeles at the time, quickly realized that the surgery Jackson would need after he was born needed to be done by the most experienced, capable CPAM/CCAM surgeon in the world — Dr. Steven Rothenberg at Rocky Mountain Hospital for Children’s (RMHC) Center for Maternal Fetal Health.
+Andrew and Melissa, who were living in Los Angeles at the time, quickly realized that the surgery Jackson would need after he was born needed to be done by the most experienced, capable CPAM/CCAM surgeon in the world — Dr. Steven Rothenberg at the Center for Maternal Fetal Health at HCA HealthONE Rocky Mountain Hospital for Children at Presbyterian St. Luke's.

 Constant monitoring and planning